 Ascended Meme: The new loading screen roll references a few that are popular on the forums, such as "Adding K to Every Word."

 The ion engine.
-The most fuel efficient engine in the game by far, but it's expensive (cost is displayed even if money is not implemented as of 0.23), uses a lot of electricity, and has a very low thrust output (despite still being several times more powerful than real-life ion engines, especially due to a recent update that upped the thrust level appreciably).
+The most fuel efficient engine in the game by far, but it's expensive, uses a lot of electricity, and has a very low thrust output (despite still being several times more powerful than real-life ion engines, especially due to a recent update that upped the thrust level appreciably).
 As a result, the burn time needed to get anywhere interesting can take hours, and you can only accelerate time up to 4x when engines are on.

 Base on Wheels: At its most basic level, you could just slap some large rover wheels onto a Hitchhiker Storage Container and call that a base.
 Anything more elaborate depends on your imagination and engineering and piloting skills.